djwrisley/DHS/_posts/2026-09-24-Going-further-static-siteF26.md

   </iframe>
 </div>
 ```
-The `div` is a container for the map.
+The `div` is a container for the map with some parameters specifying how much space is alloted to the map in the theme.
+100% means the full allocation of the containing element of the theme.

 <div style="width:100%; height:70vh;">
   <iframe